civol/HDLRuby/README.md

 ## Using HDLRuby in interactive mode

-When running in interactive mode, the HDLRuby framework starts a REPL prompt and creates a working directory called 'HDLRubyWorkspace'.
-By default, the REPL is 'irb', but it can be set to 'pry'.
+When running in interactive mode, the HDLRuby framework starts a REPL prompt and creates a working directory called `HDLRubyWorkspace`.
+By default, the REPL is `irb`, but it can be set to `pry`.
 Within this prompt, HDLRuby code can be written like in an HDLRuby description file.
 However, to process this code the following commands are added:

 * Compile an HDLRuby module: